Inklingo

 nounA1general

-Use 'código' when referring to a sequence of numbers or letters used to unlock or access something, such as a phone or a system.
+Use 'código' when referring to a sequence of numbers or letters used to access or unlock something, like a phone or a computer system.

 Examples